Sleep: How Does Screen Time Affect Sleep Quality?

 Mental Stimulation Before Bed

-Screens don’t only affect the body—they also stimulate the mind.
-Whether you’re watching a fast-paced show, scrolling social media, or tackling late-night emails, the brain stays alert and engaged.
-This mental activity can make it harder to transition into a calm, restful state.
+Whether you are watching a fast-paced show, scrolling social media, or checking late-night emails, the brain can remain alert and engaged.

 Stress and Cortisol Elevation

-Screen time, especially when tied to work or emotionally-charged content, may contribute to elevated evening stress levels.
-When the stress hormone cortisol is high at night, it can signal to the body that it’s time to stay alert rather than prepare for sleep.
-Supporting a more balanced stress response can make a noticeable difference in how easily sleep comes.
+When cortisol feels high at night, it can signal to the body that it is time to stay alert rather than prepare for sleep.

 Common Symptoms of Screen-Related Sleep Disruption